CERTIS – the interbank payment system – description

 What is the interbank payment system?

 Cashless interbank payment system is used to transfer funds from the payer's bank to the beneficiary's bank.
-Banks and the other providers of payment services execute the payments based on their client's instructions transmitted in the form of a written document (payment instruction forms, direct debit forms, etc.), or by technical means (via internet banking, vocally by phone, or via a special banking applications by mobile phone, or using a payment card, which may also be considered an electronic payment instruction).
+Banks and the other providers of payment services execute the payments based on their client's instructions transmitted by various technical means (via internet banking, mobile applications, payment cards, or in the form of a written instruction).

-The only interbank payment system in the Czech Republic, which handles interbank payments in Czech koruna, is the CERTIS system (Czech Express Real Time Interbank Gross Settlement system).
-CERTIS started the live operation within the Clearing and Settlement Centre at the SBCS in the former Czechoslovakia on 8 March 1992.
+The only interbank payment system in the Czech Republic, which handles interbank payments in Czech koruna, is the CERTIS system (Czech Express Real Time Interbank Gross Settlement System).
+CERTIS began operation within the Clearing and Settlement Centre at the State Bank of Czechoslovakia in the former Czechoslovakia on 8 March 1992.
 After the division of Czechoslovakia at the beginning of 1993, a new clearing centre was founded in Slovakia, while the former federal Clearing and Settlement Centre remained within the Czech National Bank.

-Each participant in CERTIS is identified by a unique bank identifier code, which is an obligatory part of any payment transaction.
+Each participant in CERTIS is identified by a payment system code (also called a bank code), which is an obligatory part of any payment transaction.
 Additional numerical codes (so-called payment symbols) are used to provide more detailed information about the payments.

 The establishment and operation of CERTIS as well as the rights and obligations of the participants are set out in the Act on payment system.
 The accounts used to settle interbank transactions are held at the Czech National Bank on the basis of the account agreements signed with participants.
 These agreements lay down uniform standards for all participants, as well as legal and technical conditions for keeping accounts and for the exchange and processing of interbank payment systems data.